plone/volto/docs/source/upgrade-guide/index.md

 }
 ```

-then run `yarn` in your project to update the packages:
+Then run `yarn` in your project to update the packages.

 ```shell
 yarn
 ```

 After this, the `volto-update-deps` script will be available in your environment.
-Run it:
+Now you can run the script to syncrhonize dependencies:

 ```shell
 yarn volto-update-deps
 ```

-It should synchronize the versions in your project's `dependencies` and `devDependencies` with the ones in Volto core.
+It should synchronize the versions in your project's `dependencies` and `devDependencies` with those in Volto core.
 It will add the missing ones, and update the current ones.
 It will preserve the existing ones.
 It is recommended that you check the resultant changes to assess that everything is fine.